-When research has had negative effects on communities, scientists were usually not intending harm, and sometimes were often asking research questions designed to benefit these communities.
-Yet scientists can’t always know or anticipate how a community will be affected by their results.
+When research has had negative effects on communities, researchers were usually not intending harm, and sometimes researchers were even asking research questions they had designed to benefit these communities.
+Yet researchers can’t always know or anticipate how a community will be affected by their results.
 But you know who does?
 Community members.

 Whenever CLEAR conducts a local study, we return to the communities where we obtained samples for what we call “community peer review”.
 We host a public meeting to present our results, our methods, and our analysis.
-Community members have the ability to give us input based on their own local expertise to strengthen our findings, can refute our findings, and can even refuse to allow our research to circulate in ways that would harm them.
+Community members have the ability to give us input based on their own local expertise to strengthen our findings, can refute our findings, and can refuse to allow our research to circulate in ways that would harm them, including publication.

 We base our approach to community peer review on a method from anthropology called ethnographic refusal, and specifically in terms of how Audra Simpson has argued that research participants and communities are best situated to understand the impacts of research findings, responding to research within its historical and contemporary political context (Simpson 2007; Simpson 2016).
 While community members may choose to participate in or endorse research projects, they may also refuse to engage in particular topics that they do not want known or misrepresented by outsiders or that might cause harm.
 Simpson and others (e.g. Tuck and Yang 2014a,b) suggest we ‘engage generatively’ with refusals, thinking of what other questions or topics might be asked, or, in the case of reporting results, to decide where else information might be shared–or not.
 Our publication record is not more important than the rights of communities to self-determination, so community peer review is a way to be accountable to the places we conduct research in.